American Airlines CEO: We're not pleased about Qatar Airways buying our stock

 Related: Qatar Airways wants to buy 10% of American Airlines

-The U.S. airlines are pressing President Trump's administration to review the Open Skies agreements that give Gulf carriers the unfettered ability to fly to U.S. destinations and across U.S. airspace.
+The U.S. airlines are pressing President Trump's administration to review the Open Skies agreements that give Gulf carriers the unfettered ability to fly to American destinations and across U.S. airspace.
 The agreements extend reciprocal access to U.S. carriers.

 Parker said in his letter that American Airlines "will not be discouraged or dissuaded from our full court press in Washington, D.C., to stand up to companies that are illegally subsidized by their governments."

-Note: Correction: An earlier version of this article incorrectly described the rules about foreign ownership of airlines.